 - 32. National public development banks can play a crucial role in mobilizing resources to support sustainable development, but face challenges that limit their efficiency and effectiveness, including governance issues.
-Many national regulatory frameworks applied to development banks were developed for commercial banks with different liability structures.
-Strengthening national development banks can help financing sustainable development particularly in credit market segments in which commercial banks are not always fully engaged, including sustainable infrastructure, energy, agriculture, industrialization, science, technology and innovation, as well as financial inclusion and financing of MSMEs. - a) We encourage countries with development banks to reinforce their capacities to effectively contribute to sustainable development, including by leveraging resources from multilateral development banks (MDBs), and to review and update their mandates to align with sustainable development, and call on countries without development banks to establish such institutions to address local and national development challenges. - b) We commit to provide technical support to national development banks to enhance their ability to provide long-term low-cost financing to invest in sustainable development. - c) We commit to define regulatory requirements that reflect national development banks' development-focused mandates and distinctive business models and risk profiles, ensuring that development banks are empowered to pursue innovative and risk-informed approaches to financing sustainable development.
+Many national regulatory frameworks applied to development banks were developed for commercial banks with different objectives and liability structures.
+Strengthening national development banks can help financing sustainable development, particularly in credit market segments in which commercial banks are not always fully engaged or development-focused, including sustainable infrastructure, energy, agriculture, industrialization, science, technology and innovation, as well as financial inclusion and financing of MSMEs. - a) We encourage countries with development banks to reinforce their capacities to effectively contribute to sustainable development, including by leveraging resources from multilateral development banks (MDBs), and to review and update their mandates to align with sustainable development, and call on countries without development banks to establish such institutions to address local and national development challenges. - b) We commit call on multilateral development banks and development partners to provide technical support and resources, including on concessional terms, to national development banks in developing countries to enhance their ability to provide long-term low-cost financing to invest in sustainable development. - c) We commit to define regulatory requirements developing an enabling global environment that reflects national development banks' development-focused mandates and distinctive business models and risk profiles, ensuring that development banks are empowered to pursue innovative and risk-informed approaches to financing sustainable development.